View Source AWS.CloudWatchLogs (aws-elixir v1.0.11)

 The ListTagsLogGroup operation is on the path to deprecation.

-Creates an account-level data protection policy, subscription filter policy, or field index policy that applies to all log groups or a subset of log groups in the account.
+Creates an account-level data protection policy, subscription filter policy, field index policy, transformer policy, or metric extraction policy that applies to all log groups, a subset of log groups, or a data source name and type combination in the account.

 Creates a data protection policy for the specified log group.